Aider-AI/aider/README.md

 code with GPT-4 in the terminal.
-You can ask GPT to help you start a new project, or to edit and improve your existing code.  `aider` is especially useful for working with code in a git repo, as it will automatically commit each code change with a descriptive commit message.
+You can ask GPT to help you start a new project, or to edit and improve your existing code.  `aider` is especially useful for working with code in a git repo, as it will automatically commit GPT's code changes with a descriptive commit message.

 ![aider screenshot](screenshot.gif)